Abhinav00711/OncoDetect/README.md

 ---

 ### Usage Instructions

+The application is also available online for quick access at [https://onc0detect.streamlit.app/](https://onc0detect.streamlit.app/).
 1. **Setup**:
    - Install dependencies from `requirements.txt` using `pip install -r requirements.txt`.
 2. **Run the Application**: